winobes/winobes.github.io/_includes/about-me.md

 This is my academic website,
 where I also [blog](/blog) infrequently about things I'm reading and working on.

-I'm currently working in the [Change is Key!](https://www.changeiskey.org/) project Nina Tahmasebi .
+I'm currently working in the [Change is Key!](https://www.changeiskey.org/) project in Gothenburg, Sweden with Nina Tahmasebi.
 Before that I was a PhD student in computational linguistics at the Centre for Linguistic Theory and Studies in Probability [CLASP](https://gu-clasp.github.io/).

 My research focuses on how we construct meaning through interaction.